 The Theseus Temple represents history going full circle.
 What once was is once again, which sounds a little abstract, so let me explain…

 The Theseus Temple went up in 1829 to a design by Peter Nobile.
 The neo-classic building mirrors a Doric temple in Athens that was completed in around 415BC and dedicated to the Greek God, Hephaestus.
 The original is still around today.

 (The original “Theseus Temple” in Greece.
 Image courtesy of the Rijksmuseum)

-Equally, the new Viennese version was a purpose-built exhibition hall for a sculpture by Antonio Canova: the Theseus Group.
+The name also relates to the Viennese version’s original purpose as an exhibition hall designed for a specific sculpture by Antonio Canova: the Theseus Group.
 Completed in the second decade of the 1800s, it depicts Theseus (he of Minotaur fame) battling the centaur, Eurytus.

 The Theseus Temple continued its role as exhibition site intermittently until wear and tear sort of put an end to that.
-However, after extensive renovations returned it to its full glory in 2010, the art came back under the auspices of the Kunsthistorisches Museum (KHM).
+However, after extensive renovations returned it to its full glory in 2010, this art venue came back under the auspices of the Kunsthistorisches Museum (KHM).

 (Incidentally, you can view Canova’s sculpture in the main building of the KHM, where it graces the beautiful main staircase.)